-William’s work has been recognised by numerous international prizes including two World Press Photo awards, the humanitarian Visa d’Or at Visa pour l’image festival in France, the prestigious Tim Hetherington Grant from the World Press foundation, the Lagardère foundation grant and the master award of the Festival of Ethical photography in Italy.
+William’s work has won numerous recognitions including two World Press Awards, the Visa d’Or Award, the Tim Hetherington Grant, The Lagardere grant for young photographer and the Master award at the Festival of Ethical Photography.

 2019 : Wilting Point, Pavillon carré de Baudouin, Paris and Mérignac, France.

 2016 : CAR - Uncertain Tomorrow, Brooklyn, New York, USA.

 2015 : Unholy War.
 War photo limited, Dubrovnik, Croatia.

 2014 : Nuit Noire Centrafrique, Official program of La Nuit Blanche Festival, Paris, France.

 2014 : C.A.R in chaos, VISA pour l’image, Perpignan, France.